OutsideIT/FireMotD/readme.md

 ### System Install

-You need to have `make` installed on the system.
+You need to have `make` installed on the system, if you want to use the Makefile.

 ##### To install to /usr/local/bin/FireMotD
 ```bash